JinjingZhang1208/cs5520-project/README.md

     - Debug the map function for the location to be displayed on the review page correctly
     - Updated Yelp service to save longitude and latitude information for map use
   - Review Item:
-    - Updated review item to only show use’s own reviews in pressable area and others’ reviews in card
+    - Updated review item to only show use’s own reviews in the pressable area and others’ reviews in card
   - Style:
     - Refactor the image modal code to be re-useable
     - Clean up review list code
+- Iteration 3:
+- Notifications:
+    - Debug local notification for the local notification shown
+    - Implement remote notifications for daily reminders
+- Map:
+    - Implement choose location in Discover page to locate user's current location and allow user to update location
+- Search Page:
+    - Add function to allow user to filter restaurant search page by count of reviews
+    - Added verification for user input
+- Styling:
+    - Discover page's image width to be dynamically change
+    - Delete button position for reviews
+    - Textinput styling on Add a review page
+    - Changed the whole Restaurant page to be scrollable
+    - Login and Signin Page's colors

 **Jinjing Zhang**
 - Iteration 1